ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 ```

 It creates a module `Extlib.List` that has everything the standard `List`
 module has, plus a new `uncons` function.
-From another `.ml` file, all we have to do
-to override the default `List` module is add `open Extlib` at the beginning.
+In order to override the default `List` module from another `.ml` file, we merely need to add `open Extlib` at the beginning.